CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ## Repositories
-repositories are the core of projects, every project would have one repo, which is a .git file in your project direct
+repositories are the core of projects, every project would have one repo, which is a .git file in your project directory

+you can create a repository using `git init` inside your folder, we will be creating a webflyx project (directory) and create a repo inside
 ### config